sannahtijani/sannahtijani.github.io/index.md

 # ✋ Hi!

-Hi, I’m Sannah — a first-year Economics PhD student at the Vienna University of Economics and Business (WU Vienna).
+Hi, I’m Sannah — a second-year Economics PhD student at the Vienna University of Economics and Business (WU Vienna).

 My research interests lie in applied microeconomics, with a strong focus on political and crime economics.